JunedConnect/JunedConnect/README.md

 </div>
 <h2>🧐 A bit About Me</h2>
 <p>I'm quite hands-on with tech tools and post abit about my journey here and on Linkedin and enganging with the community.</p>
-<p>In my free time, I experiment with different tools, focusing on *DevOps* and *Cyber Security*.
+<p>In my free time, I experiment with different tools, focusing on DevOps and Cyber Security.
 I’m constantly learning and evolving.</p>

 <br>